eneko89/cachekill/README.md

       -q, --quiet              Supresses console output
       -h, --help               Displays usage information

-Both source and target can be a list or files or globs.
+Both source and target can be a list of files or globs.
 It will work even in platforms and shells that don't support globbing (like Windows), because `cachekill` has support for expanding globs itself.
 Just make sure you quote the arguments so the glob expansion will not depend on the shell you run the command in.

-If you use a pattern string for fingerprinted filenames (default one is `{name}-{hash}{ext}`), it must contain `{name}`, `{hash}` and `{ext}` placeholders.
+If you use a pattern string to fingerprint source filenames (default one is `{name}-{hash}{ext}`), it must contain `{name}`, `{hash}` and `{ext}` placeholders.

 ### Examples